Two Florida Python Hunters Remove Record Breaking Invasive Python from the Everglades

 Two Florida Hunters Remove Record Breaking Invasive from the Everglades

-Well, it’s only by a hair, but Florida’s Burmese python state record has been broken once again after two Florida Python hunters hauled a “beast of a snake” out of the Everglades.
+Well, it’s only by a hair, but Florida’s Burmese state record has been broken once again after two Florida hunters hauled a “beast of a snake” out of the Everglades.
 The state’s previous record was 18.8 feet long.

 The two reportedly wrangled the monster-sized snake on Friday, October 2 along the L-28 Tieback Canal about 35 miles west of Miami.
 The snake measured 18.9 feet long.
 Which is longer than the average sized great white shark!